septentrio-gnss/mosaicHAT/README.md

 mosaicHAT could be powered through three options; Raspberry Pi, Micro USB and external power pin headers. mosaic module itself runs on 3.3V, thus a voltage regulator is used (LD1117AS33TR).
 According to its datasheet, the regulator's maximum input is 15V.
 Raspberry Pi and Micro USB already provide 5V.
 User should be careful when connecting higher voltage to external power pin headers.
 Though 5V is preferable, user can input up to 15V only if both VANT and FTDI PWR SRC jumpers are unconnected or connected to 3.3V.
 Pin headers of 5V in the jumpers are connected directly to input sources as it's presumed to be 5V.

 Note: It is recommended to isolate external power sources from mosaic pads.
-Adding a dedicated 5V regulator is a safer option if 5V antenna supply is needed.
-Supplying higher voltages to VANT could damage the module.
+Adding a dedicated 5V regulator is a safer option if 5V antenna supply is needed. **Supplying higher voltages to VANT could DAMAGE the module.**

 Schottky diodes (MBRX120LF-TP) are used to insure one-way current direction.
 Decoupling capacitors (100nF and 10uF) are used according to regulator’s datasheet.
 Following is the power part of schematic.